-Management: While my opinion of the show is positive overall (broken records all around), this essay, by no means, is meant to serve as a comprehensive review, but rather, as an articulation and analysis of some of what I feel is this series’ most integral and interesting themes.
-While this piece will reference other parts of the show, this essay will primarily break down the events of Episode 6 “I’m Troubling Only My Parents” and Episode 7 “I Forgot How to Speak.”
-I will also mention the related thematic resolution to Episode 9, “It’s Not That I Can’t Do It.”
+Management: While my opinion of the show is positive overall, this essay, by no means, is meant to serve as a comprehensive review, but rather, as an articulation and analysis of some of what I feel is this series’ most integral and interesting themes.
+This piece has undergone a major re-write.

 In the beginning, there was the great steward sun goddess Amaterasu.
 Tired of doing her job, she decided to seal her god powers within a female human vessel.
 That vessel went by the surname Tsukuyomi.
 These god powers were passed down, from generation to generation, through hereditary daughters dating their ancestry from the first vessel, the first Tsukuyomi Priestess.
 To maintain the quality of the vessels, these hereditary daughters were conceived via inbreeding to maintain the purity of the bloodline.
 These daughters also underwent self-denial training.
 Desires of duty toward humanity, the world, and the family would be emphasized.
 Desires of distraction that may have the potential to bend reality to their god powered wills would be suppressed.
 These god powers passed from Sasami’s ancestor, to Sasami’s mother, and finally, to Sasami Tsukuyomi herself.

-This alteration is countered by an equilibralating mechanism in the form of the three Yagami sisters, who have been tasked toward restoring the world to its original form.
+This alteration is countered in the universe by an equilibralating mechanism in the form of the three Yagami sisters, who have been tasked toward restoring the world to its original form.
 They are also there to protect and support Sasami as guardians, friends, and family.
 The true identities of the three Yagami sisters hail from the eldest Yagami, Tsurugi.

 1. Tsurugi (center of the above screenshot) is an alias for the goddesss Amaterasu.
 Kagami and Tama are aspects of Amaterasu that have been split from the original body.
 As the, albeit now severely underpowered, Amaterasu, Tsurugi is representative of the old Japanese religion of Shinto.